 Feel free to share your thoughts and insights, or ask for more details and we will try to provide them as far as we can: fangst@fangst.com.

 ** Except for the seaweed used in our crispbread.
-It is wild-harvested along our coasts and there is no organic certification scheme available for this yet.
+It is wild-harvested at the Faroe Islands and there is no organic certification scheme available for this yet.